NrgXnat/xsync/README.md

    * set the Token Refresh Interval.
 Xsync uses tokens from the Destination XNAT to communicate.
 These tokens are refreshed by default every 10 hours.

-# Datatype Tranformation Before Sync #
+# Datatype Transformation Before Sync #

 Xsync replaces ID references (subject, image session etc) as it transfers entities to the Remote XNAT.
 If a datatype is modelled in a manner which contains these IDs in fields, Xsync does not replace values in these fields.